 Locally Produced Programs

-Join host John Strauss as WIPB-TV begins a brand new monthly program, kind of a news magazine show with stories just a bit off the beaten path.
+Join host John Strauss as WIPB-TV for this monthly news magazine show with stories just a bit off the beaten path.

 For more than 15 years the musical duo Cook & Belle have been entertaining audiences across the nation with their music.
 Join WIPB-TV and hosts, Bret Cook and Michelle Belle, for “Cook & Belle’s Playhouse” as they welcome and perform with some of their favorite musical artists.

 Ball State Sports Link is an immersive learning production.
 Sports Link is your social media leader for Ball State Sports.

 A wellness program that looks at all aspects of being healthy and living a healthy lifestyle…mind, body and spirit.
 Each episode deals with a different health, wellness or medial topic and features local panelists who will share their advice and expertise as well as community members who will share their personal experiences.

 Four local military veterans are presented “The Ford Oval of Honor” award.
 This recognition is held in honor of their service to America and for going above and beyond their call of duty.

 Sculpting the Wind recounts the process in creating one of the most widely recognized equine sculptures in the world.
 Alexa King and those closest to her tell the story of her journey in re-creating Kentucky Derby winner Barbaro from pre-production and design of the statue to the unveiling ceremony at Churchill Downs.